kokerinks/tp/docs/UserGuide.md

 * Members matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

+🌟 **Benefit**: Quickly locate a member's details using the find command, perfect for when you need to access a customer's loyalty information during a transaction or when providing personalized customer service.
 💡 **Tip**: Use partial names or keywords with the `find` command to quickly locate members.

 Examples: